alex-guoba/supabase-docker/README.md

 KONG_SSL_CERT_KEY: /mnt/ssl/${SSL_CERT_KEY_FILENAME}
 ```

+If you want to use a different way to maintain your certificate, like use Nginx as web-server and Let's Encrypt to generate and auto renew your certificate, you can uncomment it in `docker-compose.yml`.

 ### Other Configuration

 API Keys, Secrets, and other configurations can be found in the official Supabase documentation.
 Make sure to update your `.env` file accordingly.

 See [Docker Configuration](https://supabase.com/docs/guides/self-hosting/docker) for more details.

 ## Development